 |Pre-requisites or Co-requisites||

-Prerequisites: (ENEG11007 Engineering Industry Project Investigation OR ENEG11002 Engineering Skills 2) AND (ENEG11006 Engineering Statics OR ENEG11009 Fundamentals of Energy and Electricity OR PHYS11184 Engineering Physics A OR PHYS11185 Engineering Physics B) AND MATH11218 Applied Mathematics AND ENEG11008 Materials for Engineers.
+Prerequisites: ENEC11007 Engineering Industry Project Investigation AND (ENEG11006 Engineering Statics OR ENEG11009 Fundamentals of Sustainable Energy) AND MATH11218 Applied Mathematics AND ENEG11008 Materials for Engineers.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).

 Each 6-credit Undergraduate unit at CQUniversity requires an overall time commitment of an average of 12.5 hours of study per week, making a total of 150 hours for the unit.

 |1.
 Written Assessment||20%|

 |3.
 Written Assessment||30%|